tu-delft-library/file_naming_and_folder_organisation/book/part3/part3.md

 <p style="font-size: x-small;"><em>“The Unix Shell: Navigating Files and Directories” by Software Carpentry is licensed under CC BY 4.0 <a href=https://swcarpentry.github.io/shell-novice/02-filedir.html>https://swcarpentry.github.io/shell-novice/02-filedir.html</a></em></p>
 </center>

-## 4c.
-Check your understanding of Directory Trees:
+## Check your understanding I

-Based on what you learned about directory trees, answer the following multiple-choice questions to the best of your ability.
+Based on what you learned about directory trees, answer the following multiple-choice questions.

 <!-- <style>